-Applications for the 2020-2021 Hartman Fellowship for Hillel Professionals have closed.
+Nominations for the Hartman Fellowship for Hillel Professionals are now open!

 “I feel incredibly blessed to have had the opportunity to learn and to grow through this program.
 I was – and remain – blown away by the content, the learning, and the teachers.
 What I was not prepared for was the amazing cohort with whom I studied, was challenged, and developed powerful relationships.”